Skip to main content

 Working Group: Katie Hixon (co-chair), Simge Engelkiran (co-chair), Helene Seroussi, Kelli Kehoe, Wei Ouyang

-Objective: Every community member is empowered and equipped to foster an inclusive environment, contributing to a culture that promotes continuous community building and learning across all levels of Thayer.
+Objective: Empower every community member with the knowledge and tools to foster an inclusive environment and support continuous learning and community building across all levels of Thayer.

 Milestones

-• Organized five Learning Series for faculty and staff, delivering lessons through weekly email communications.
+• Organized five Learning Series for faculty and staff, delivered through weekly email communications.
+These series covered key D&I topics, including:

 Year Two: Resources (physical and digital)